Who are our instructors:

 Jon offers equipment and reformer pilates on a 1-1 and 1-2 basis.
-Vanessa offers mat pilates on a 1-1 basis and classes for all levels with a limit of 6 people per class.
+Melanie offers mat pilates on a 1-1 basis and classes for all levels with a limit of 6 people per class.
 We will only ever offer smaller classes to ensure you get the attention you need and deserve during your workout.

 Equipment and reformer pilates sessions with Jon are available Monday 8am to 8pm and Wednesday 2pm to 8pm.